Asymptotic analysis of the Narrow Escape Problem in general shaped domain with several absorbing necks: Conclusion

 \section{Conclusion}

-In this study, we consider the narrow escape problem in a composite domain which consists of a relatively big head and several absorbing thin necks.
-The mean first passage time in such domain is significant for diffusion of particles in a cellular network.
-We derived high leading order asymptotic expansion formula for the MFPT in terms of solving an equivalent Neumann-Robin model by layer potential techniques.
-This is a following up paper of \cite{Li}, where the Neumann-Robin model is proposed to solve the NEP in a relatively big head domain with only one single absorbing neck.
-Our asymptotic expansion formula shows high accuracy.
-It could approximate the MFPT up to error $O(\epsilon \ln^2\epsilon)$, which has not been reported previously.
+In this study, we consider the narrow escape problem in a composite domain which consists of relatively big head of general shape and several absorbing thin necks.
+This is a follow up paper of \cite{Li}, where the Neumann-Robin model is proposed to solve the NEP in a relatively big head domain with only a single absorbing narrow neck.
+In this study, we derived three-term asymptotic expansion for the MFPT in terms of solving an equivalent Neumann-Robin model by layer potential techniques.
+The three-term asymptotic expansion reveals that the MFPT is determined by the lengths and radii of the necks as well as the nonlinear interaction between the necks.
+The first order term of the MFPT is proportional to the length $L$ and inversely proportional to the radius $\epsilon$, which is different from the well-known leading term $O(\ln \epsilon)$ for two dimensional NEP without necks.
+Due to the existence of narrow necks, it takes longer time for the particle to escape, which is natural.
+When $N$ well-separated narrow necks of the same length and the same radius are connected to the head domain, the first two terms of the asymptotic expansion is $1/N$ of that for a single neck gate derived in \cite{Li}.
+However the third term does not satisfy the $1/N$ relation due to the interaction between necks.
+When two narrow necks are not well-separated, we investigate that the nonlinear interaction between two clustered necks affects not only the $O(1)$ term, but also the second term $O(\ln\epsilon)$, which has been explicitly reported in this paper.
+The three-term asymptotic expansion has been confirmed by the numerical results.
+Our asymptotic expansion with three leading order terms could approximate the MFPT up to error $O(\epsilon \ln^2\epsilon)$, which has not been reported previously.
 The study on solving the MFPT in a three dimensional domain connected with several thin tubular necks will be in a forthcoming paper.